Take a minute to think about your organization’s culture as it relates to asset maintenance:

 Keep in mind that having all of the things above would create an ideal maintenance culture, but that is often far from reality.
 Implementing as many of these as possible will create a positive maintenance culture.

-Even though implementing a CMMS will have a positive impact on maintenance department culture, there may still be some resistance from staff.
-Using CMMS software may be seen as yet one more thing to do that disrupts the usual workflow, or as a way for management to watch over technicians.
+Even though implementing a CMMS will positively impact maintenance culture, there may still be some resistance from staff.
+Some may see using CMMS software as yet one more thing to do that disrupts the usual workflow, or as a way for management to watch over technicians.
 Therefore, you must also manage change as it relates to CMMS implementation.

-To encourage buy-in from the maintenance team, any new software or process should be introduced in phases so that it’s not overwhelming.
-It’s also important to demonstrate that the data collected in the CMMS such as tool lists, part locations, and descriptions of repairs can make their job easier.
+To encourage buy-in from the maintenance team, introduce any new software or processes in phases so that it’s not overwhelming.
+Demonstrate that the data collected in the CMMS such as tool lists, part locations, and descriptions of repairs can make their jobs easier.
 In the process, be sure to remain open to feedback and ideas from technicians.
 People are more accepting of new processes when they have some control over them rather than feeling like it’s being forced upon them.